keruDev/postit-rs/README.md

 4,Task,none,true
 ```

-You can set the `force_drop` config to `true` to drop tasks wether they are checked or not.
+You can set the `force_drop` config to `true` to drop tasks whether they are checked or not.

 ```sh
 postit drop 2,3